biennguyen94/atomvm_projects/README.md

     /tools/atomvm_basic_projects/atomvm_image/AtomVM-esp32-v0.6.5/AtomVM-esp32-v0.6.5.img
 ```

-### Build and flash an application to ESP32
+### Build and flash an application (.avm) to ESP32
-- Whenever you have .img is already flashed to ESP32, you can do following steps to build and flash applications.
+- Whenever you have an .img is already flashed to ESP32, you can do following steps to build and flash applications.
 - Access to container
   `docker exec -it bien_atomvm bash`
 - Connect ESP32 to computer via USB, check by command in container: `ls /dev/tty*`, if we can see `/dev/ttyUSB0`, then we are success to connect ESP32 to our container
-- Build an application source code (.avm)
+- Build an erlang application (.avm)
   ```
   cd /tools/atomvm_basic_projects/example/hello_world/ &&\
   rebar3 packbeam